Dante winners that went on to Derby success

 Benny The Dip led from the front and outstayed the rest of the field in the Dante stakes.
 The John Gosden trained horse was fluent throughout and he was well set up for Derby success.

 Benny The Dip was made third favourite for the Derby, he led from half a mile out and managed to hang on winning by the tightest of margins.
 Benny The Dip had the pedigree to win the Classic, his sire (father) Silver Hawk won the 1982 Derby.

 Reference Point suffered a minor injury which ruled him out of the 2,000 Guineas that year but he recovered quickly to shrug off the challenge of Ascot Knight in the 1987 Dante.

 The 6/4 favourite had the genes to achieve greatness, his sire was 1971 Derby hero Mill Reef and his dam was Group Two winner Home On The Range.
 Reference Point showed his class and determination by outstaying the rest of the field in the Derby.

 Reference Point then went on to win the King George at Ascot and the St Leger at Doncaster, which puts him up there as one of Sir Henry’s Cecil’s greatest ever horses!

 Another son of the mighty Mill Reef, the British bred and British trained horse completed a smooth victory in the Dante stakes despite competition from future St Leger winner Julio Mariner.

+A month later he was entered in the Derby.
 Initially, Shirley Heights didn’t look comfortable around Epsom racecourse but rallied to produce one of the best comebacks in Epsom Derby history.
 Not one of the most talented Derby winners but he made up for it in guts and determination!